 The first printout is simple.
 There are 9 pictures of twins.
 Start counting by twos in the first box and write a 2 underneath the first set of twins.
 Then move on to 4, 6, 8, and so on.
 Once your child is done counting you can go back and count each twin individually to check your work.

 You could also use this sheet with the beginning multiplication lessons to show that 9 (sets) times 2 (twins in each set) equals 18.
 But, there's time for that later.
 Back to the twos.

 The next paper is very similar, it just uses a different object, in this case paintbrushes to show multiples of two.

 The third handout is a handy guide for learning how to count by twos.
 It clearly shows the twos in bold print, but this is also a good way to teach your child the difference between even and odd numbers.
 Write in the missing numbers in the boxes provided.

 The next three sheets are all very similar.
 Each paper has four different rows on it.
 In each row, there are animals with numbers on them.
 Fill in the blank boxes by counting by twos, either up or down.
 Each row starts a new set of numbers, so be sure that your child doesn't continue the number set from one row to the next.

 If you're following along in the skip counting unit be sure to introduce each skip counting level slowly, being sure the student has grasped the present level before moving on to the next.

-I recommend starting out counting by tens as children seem to grasp that concept the quickest.
+I recommend starting out counting by tens as children seem to grasp that concept the quickest (at least it seemed easier with our kids).
 Frequent review is helpful as well.